-Feedback information about the write operation result.
-The type and meaning of individual signals is described in the user manual for the given driver.
+rawiFeedback information about the write operation result.
+The typeAnyand meaning of individual signals is described in the user manual for the given driver.for the user manual

 OUTRSTD - Output block with verification

 The OUTRSTD block is similar to the OUTSTD block.
 Additionally it provides feedback information about the result of write operation for the output signal.